Tumii0/Tumii0/README.md

 ### Hi there 👋
 # 💫About Me :
-💫I'm currently working on improving my skills,
+💻I'm currently working on improving my skills,
-💫I'm learning more about frontend development and its technologies.
+👩‍💻I'm learning more about frontend development and its technologies.
-💫I'm open to opportunities to help me grow and develop my skills.
+💪🏽I'm open to opportunities to help me grow and develop my skills.
-💫How to reach me: Emial- smattumi@gmail.com.
+💌How to reach me: Emial- smattumi@gmail.com.
-💫Fun fact : I enjoy reading books
+🤪Fun fact : I enjoy reading murder mysteries